• Winter recipes

 Author: Sandhya Hariharan

 Baked Malai kofta is a popular Indian vegetarian curry made with baked potato & paneer balls dunked in rich & creamy tomato based gravy.
-Makes 20 Kofta balls!
+Makes 20 kofta balls!

 Ingredients